 find their corner stakes so they could file for a homestead and Ila would

-teach the women to bake bread and slice up moose meat to survive.
+teach the women how to bake bread and slice up moose meat to survive.
 If

-have starved to death.
-Other early families were the Herning's,
+have starved to death, that's for sure.
+Other early families were the Hernings,

-the Peck's, the Dodson's, the Thorpe's and the Fleckenstein's.
+the Pecks, the Dodson's, the Thorpe's and the Fleckenstein's.
 The Thorpe's

-had a homestead 4 miles out on Knik road on the left hand side."
+had a homestead 4 miles out on Knik Road on the left hand side."

 were different back then.
-There was a road to Palmer, it went out of Wasilla and
+The road to Palmer went out of Wasilla and

 crossed the railroad tracks and turned and went up the hill where there

 is a gravel place now.
-Well, you went up that hill and down and followed
+Well, you went up that hill and down and it went

 didn’t go to Anchorage for very much in those days because a trip